deardaniel/ce/README.md

+# Calender Engine

+Scrape lesson information from different learning systems and generat iCalendar data.

+Supported systems:
-# Challenge English calendar
+* Benesse's Challenge English Online Speaking
+* Comiru

-If you have a few children using Benesse's Challenge English, it's a pain to have to login for each to check when the next lessons are.
-This script scrapes the upcoming lesson schedules for each child's account, and creates iCalendar output.
+If you have a few children using these systems, it's a pain to have to login for each to check for upcoming lessons.
+This project scrapes the upcoming lesson schedules for each child's account, and creates iCalendar output.
 You can set up a cron job to save to a web-accessible file, and subscribe to that file's URL from your calendar to keep live updates.

 # Installing